Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Sand and dust particles can scratch the outermost layer of the eye called the cornea.
 A scratch on the cornea is known as a corneal abrasion.
 If you get particles in your eyes, you should rinse your eyes with water or a saline solution.
 Be careful not to rub your eyes as this can push the particle against the eye and cause an abrasion.

 Chemicals, particularly those found in cleaning products, are common causes of eye irritation.
 Chlorine, found in swimming pools and household bleach, and sodium lauryl ether sulphate (SLES), found in shampoos, can irritate the eyes on contact.
-Onions and chilli peppers, when sliced, also contain chemicals which can cause irritation and redness of the eyes.
+When sliced, onions and chilli peppers release chemicals which can cause eye irritation and redness.

 The simplest way to prevent irritated eyes is to avoid the irritant altogether.
 If this is not possible, you should consider preventive methods to reduce your eye’s exposure to the irritant.

 Reading and staring at screens over long periods can cause the tear film to evaporate, resulting in irritation.
 Eye strain can be more prevalent at work.

 If you are sensitive to chlorine while swimming, wear goggles to prevent the water from getting into your eyes.

 Avoid using bleach and other disinfectants in poorly ventilated areas.
 Open doors and windows or use an extractor fan when cleaning with bleach.
 Keep your face away from the disinfectant while cleaning.